The irony! I specialise in email deliverability, but I still receive messages like that from the people I send emails to.

 So, what should I do if I find that one of my emails landed in the spam folder?

-(My typical open rates are 30-40%, which shows that lots of people must see my emails landing in their inbox… yet other people on the same email platform who receive the same email find that it went to their spam folder).
+My typical open rates are between 30% and 50%, which shows that lots of people must see my emails landing in their inbox… yet other people on the same email platform who receive the same email find it in their spam folder).

 When I reply to someone in these circumstances, this is what I say: